Amidst billowing clouds of fragrant aromatic first and secondhand premium cigar smoke Everybody's sending me emails.

 And along the same lines, the story we had yesterday about Obama's safe schools are.

-You know, all the exploitation of children going on over the country, indoctrination, the Polanski story, the safe schools are.
+You know, all the exploitation of children going on over the country, indoctrination, the Polanski story, the safe schools are, I mean, I think this guy'd be taking center stage right now trying to clean it all up, right?

 If there was ever an excuse for a safe school czar, this is it.

-Maybe give a national address to all the schools like the president did talk about the difference between indoctrination and education, blah, blah, blah, blah, blah.
+Maybe give a national address to all the schools like the president did, talk about the difference between indoctrination and education, blah, blah, blah, blah, blah.

 Washington Times, when Mark Foley was caught chasing congressional pages, he got exactly what was coming to him.